-Children ages 1 – 18 needing a nutritious meal this summer can find a free breakfast and lunch at Camas Elementary School and Wapato High School.
-The Wapato School District is again hosting the U.S. Department of Agriculture’s Summer Meals Program.
-The program starts June 27, 2016 and runs through July 28, 2016, Monday-Thursday, Breakfast is from 7:15 A.M. – 8:15 A.M.
+Children ages 1 – 18 needing a nutritious meal this summer can find a free breakfast and lunch at the Wapato High School and at Satus Elementary School.
+The meals are served – Monday-Thursday.
+Breakfast is from 7:15 A.M. – 8:15 A.M.
 Lunch is from 11:00 A.M. – 1:00 P.M.

 For more information, contact the Wapato School District website

-|August TBA||15th Annual Wapato Night Out
+16th Annual Wapato Night Out

-Lions Park, Wapato
+Lions Park, 1001 S. Camas Ave., Wapato

 The Wapato Police Department organizes this FREE annual community event, open to all.

 - Wapato Pool open – bring your swimsuit

 - Face Painting

 Interact with City of Wapato Police Officers and Fire Fighters

 - Inside view of a police car